ValRCS/lnb_transports/README.md

 ## Reproducibility

-Following notebooks in **notebooks** folder should be runnable without needing any data outside of repository
+Following notebooks in **notebooks** folder should be runnable without needing any data outside of repository The data preparation steps that involve outside sources are commented out.

 * visualize_taksis_ormanis.ipynb
 * visualize_terms_df_tf_relative_over_time.ipynb